 However, the local televangelist squawking from seemingly every radio and television in the film underscores that the anything-goes sexual revolution is still locked in a scorched-earth stalemate with puritanical, reactionary forces.
 West’s screenplay is not exactly skeptical of sensualism: It bluntly puts a pansexual, polyamorous, do-what-feels-good ethos in the ample mouths of its characters and does nothing to imply that they are in the wrong.
 However, the film does suggest that self-satisfied victory laps are perhaps premature when millions still respond with an “Amen!” to hysterical, demon-haunted rhetoric that equates pleasure with evil.
 And there is nothing that a repressed soul despises more than a libertine, if only because they inspire a secret envy.

 Indeed, when Pearl catches a glimpse of Wayne’s smutty little enterprise, it unleashes a deluge of self-pitying anguish about the beauty and pleasures that time has stolen from her.
 In short order, that regret mutates into resentment and murderous rage.
 When X finally lurches decisively and spectacularly into gore-drenched horror, it doesn’t engender Psycho-esque narrative and genre whiplash.
-It feels like the moment when a backlash that’s been slowly building like an offshore thunderhead finally breaks into a throat-stabbing, eyeball-gouging, gator-chomping storm.
+It feels like the moment when a thunderhead that’s been slowly building offshore finally breaks into a throat-stabbing, eyeball-gouging, gator-chomping storm.
 (West does namecheck Alfred Hitchcock’s 1960 masterpiece, albeit mostly to dismiss the similarities and to amusingly call attention to RJ’s heedless cinematic illiteracy.)

 West (The House of the Devil, The Innkeepers) has always been a filmmaker with a supremely keen-eyed and intuitive sense of the horror genre – its raw mechanics, its aesthetic conventions, and its visceral appeal.
 However, X finds him flaunting a heretofore unprecedented virtuosic sophistication when it comes to balancing high and low art.
 By this critic’s reckoning, X is operating on at least four different levels simultaneously.
 As noted, it is a glorious, straight-no-chaser slasher flick, in which the seat-squirming pleasures of looming danger and gruesome violence (plus bonus gratuitous nudity) are served up without a whiff of ironic detachment.

 It is also a wet and sloppy homage to the exploitation cinema of the 1970s and 80s.
 The fact that the characters are themselves cluelessly plucky, happily perverse DIY filmmakers is certainly not incidental, but X also looks and feels like a movie that could have been made four decades ago.
-Compared to West’s previous features, it is less of a one-to-one aesthetic pastiche of a bygone mode of filmmaking.
+Compared to West’s previous features, X is less of a one-to-one aesthetic pastiche of a bygone mode of filmmaking.
 It’s nonetheless drenched in the sticky, scuzzy vibe of vintage exploitation cinema – especially the hothouse Southern variety that birthed features like Two Thousand Maniacs!
 (1964), Squirm (1976), The Town That Dreaded Sundown (1976), and Eaten Alive (1977).
 (Interestingly, X also strongly echoes the California-set killer-granny flick The Touch of Satan, a 1971 drive-in relic notoriously unearthed by Mystery Science Theater 3000.)